arcionlabs/arcion-docs/content/docs/source-setup/MySQL.md

 ## V. Setup Filter Configuration

-1. From ```$REPLICANT_HOME```, navigate to the filter configuration file
+1. From ```$REPLICANT_HOME```, navigate to the filter configuration file:
     ```BASH
     vi filter/mysql_filter.yaml
     ```

 2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below.
+Use the format of the example explained below:

     ```yaml
     allow: